 '''

-/home/cis90/simben $ type yum Yes, on path
+/home/cis90/simben $ type yum useradd yell

-yum is /usr/bin/yum
+yum is /usr/bin/yum Yes, on path

-/home/cis90/simben $ type useradd Yes, on path useradd is hashed (/usr/sbin/useradd)
+useradd is /usr/sbin/useradd Yes, on path

-/home/cis90/simben $ type yell No, not on path

--bash: type: yell: not found
+-bash: type: yell: not found No, not on path

 '''

-Note: "is hashed" means bash has previously searched the path and run this command.
+Note: If you see "is hashed" that means bash has previously searched the path for this command.
 The location of the command has been saved in the hash table to speed up subsequent searches.